paulbutcher/ScalaMock/new_homepage_src/_user_guide/030_mocking_style.md

 }
 ```

-In above example `heaterStub.isReady` will return `true` every time is called.
-This is different to the *Expectations-first* style example, where `heaterMock.isReady` is expected to be called exactly once.
+In the above example `heaterStub.isReady` will return `true` every time is called.
+This is different from the *Expectations-first* style example, where `heaterMock.isReady` is expected to be called exactly once.
 However, `setPowerState(PowerState.On)` is verified to be called exactly once because we did not use modifiers like `.anyNumberOfTimes()` or `.twice()`.

 In the above example we don't care whether `heaterStub.isReady()` was called or not - we specify only return values.
 To verify that `isReady()` was called we would have to add third `verify` statement.

 In both examples we verify that `setPowerState` is called with `PowerState.On` and `PowerState.Off` parameters.
 We do not enforce order in which this method is called.
-See [Ordering](/user-guide/ordering) chapter for more details about this topic.
+See the [Ordering](/user-guide/ordering) chapter for more details about this topic.

 ## Mixing mocking styles